awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-branch.md

 1. In the navigation pane, choose **Settings**\.

 1. In **Default branch**, choose the branch drop\-down list and choose a different branch\.
 Choose **Save**\.
+**Tip**
+If you do not see another branch in the drop\-down list, you have not created any additional branches\.
+You cannot change the default branch of a repository if the repository has only one branch\.
+For more information, see [Create a branch in AWS CodeCommit](how-to-create-branch.md)\.

 ## Change the default branch \(AWS CLI\)<a name="how-to-change-branch-cli"></a>